Everything You Need to Know About Running Multiple Etsy Shops

 Alternative to Opening a Second Shop on Etsy

-The sections feature allows sellers to organize their products into groups so that shoppers can explore the group that interests them.
+The section feature allows sellers to organize their products into groups so that shoppers can explore the group that interests them.

 Many sellers use the sections feature on Etsy instead of opening a second shop.
 It saves them the hassle of managing two different Etsy shops while still allowing them to sell in various niches on Etsy.

-Anything other cons for opening a second Etsy shop?
+Are there any other cons to opening a second Etsy shop?

 Etsy does not allow two shops to sell the same thing according to their Seller handbook.
 Some fraudulent sellers may use that method to game the system.